bonny/WordPress-Simple-History/readme.txt

 = 2.20 (November 2017) =

 - Add logging of post thumbnails.
 - Use medium size of image attachments when showing uploaded files in the log.
-Previously a custom size was used, a size that most sites did not have and instead the full size image would be outputed = waste of bandwidth.
+Previously a custom size was used, a size that most sites did not have and instead the full size image would be outputted = waste of bandwidth.
 - Make image previews smaller because many uploaded images could make the log a bit to long and not so quick to overview.
 - Update Select2 to latest version.
 Fixes https://wordpress.org/support/topic/select2-js-is-outdated/.
 - Show a message if user is running to old WordPress version, and don't continue running the code of this plugin.